-The current clean energy program structure in the District is highly streamlined through DOEE, something the District should aim to preserve if it created a Green Bank.
-Currently, DOEE manages its own programs, and then manages the SEU and PACE through contracts.
-This ensures that program design and the interaction between DOEE, SEU and PACE are centrally managed, which is critical to building a policy environment conducive to market growth and public efficiency.
-Therefore a suitable structure for a Green Bank is one where the Green Bank financing functions are tied to DOEE.
+The current clean energy program structure in the District is streamlined through DOEE, something the District should aim to preserve if it creates a Green Bank.
+Currently, DOEE manages its own energy and green infrastructure programs, and also manages the SEU and DC PACE through contracts.
+This ensures that program design and the interaction between DOEE, SEU and DC PACE are centrally managed, which is critical to building a policy environment conducive to market growth and public efficiency.
+Therefore, it is essential for DOEE to help coordinate the SEU and DC PACE with the Green Bank activities.